This post is dedicated to the ladies wanting to strengthen their core

 This core strengthening routine should not last more than 15 minutes if done properly.
 I want you to really focus on maintaining good technique while taking slow, deep breaths for each repetition.
 Don’t simply rush through the exercises.
 If you find that you’re pressed for time by doing the exercises at the end of your workout, try starting off your workout with the core strengthening exercises and do them right.

-Keep in mind that the muscles that make up your core are just like any other muscle group in your body and don’t need to be worked every day.
-These core strengthening exercises for women are designed to be performed 2-3 times per week.
-Simply incorporate the routine into either the upper body workout for women or the lower body workout for women.
+Keep in mind that the muscles that make up your core are just like any other muscle group in your body and don’t need to be worked on every day.
+These core exercises are designed to be performed 2-3 times per week.
+Just incorporate the routine above with these Simple Home Exercises to give yourself a full-body workout without the need for weights.

 That’s it!
-Let me know what you think of these core strengthening exercises for women.
+Let me know what you think of these core strengthening exercises.
 If you have any questions or comments, please leave them in the comment section below!